binaryphile/www.minimak.org/pages/index.md

           the new layout.</p>

           <p>You end up learning Minimak faster by splitting it up into
           digestible chunks than you would by changing everything at once.
-Other layouts can't do this.</p>
+Minimak is the only layout designed with this in mind.</p>
       - class: layout-item-3
         width: 33%
         body: |